uf-mil/mil/docs/infrastructure/shipping.md

 ## Note

-Whenever a package is received in MIL, a note needs to be sent to Schwartz.
-The note should contain the sender's name of the package.
+Whenever a package is received in MIL, an email needs to be sent to Dr. Schwartz.
+The email should contain the sender's name of the package, and a picture of the packing receipt, if one is included.
+This should be done by the lab member who opens up the package.